mrserverless/docker-3musketeers/README.md

 ## Tools

+### Docker & Compose

+What would be a musketeers image without Docker and Compose?
+This image is based on [Docker image](https://hub.docker.com/r/_/docker/) and has Compose installed.
+This allows you to access Docker in Docker (DinD).

 ### make

 The [3 Musketeers](https://github.com/flemay/three-musketeers) pattern suggests a `make target` to call a `make _target` using Compose.
 However, `make` would often be in big images like [Golang stretch](https://hub.docker.com/_/golang/) and not in small ones like [Alpine](https://hub.docker.com/_/alpine/).
 Not every project needs big images.
 There are solutions in the [3 Musketeers Guidelines](https://github.com/flemay/three-musketeers/blob/master/GUIDELINES.md) to what to do when the desired image does not have `make`.